ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

 Attempted to dynamically change the size of the textfield border based on the contents using a geometryreader but was unable to get the desired functionality

+Added app icon to assets, used single image under iOS as one size should fit all

+May need to disable auto sorting functions to demonstrate list reordering.